Order-by-disorder from Schwinger bosons in a frustrated honeycomb ferromagnet: Phase diagram

 \section{Phase diagram}

-We have obtained the phase diagram of model (\ref{eq:model}) based on the $s$- and $g$-SBMFT on an 8-site unit cell compatible with all possible Ans\"atze presented in the previous section, considering cluster size of $N = 8 \times 2 \times l^2$ sites, up to $l=12$.
-We also provide ED calculations on 24-site hexagonal clusters with periodic boundary conditions (see Appendix \ref{app.d} for technical details), which confirm the emergence of the dZZ phase in an intermediate regime between the FM and ZZ phases.
+We have obtained the phase diagram of model~(\ref{eq:model}) using both the standard and generalized SBMFT approaches on 8-site unit cells compatible with all Ans\"atze presented in the previous section, considering cluster size of $N = 8 \times 2 \times l^2$ sites, up to $l=12$.
+To support our results, we also perform ED calculations on 24-site hexagonal clusters with periodic boundary conditions (see Appendix \ref{app.d} for technical details), which confirm the emergence of the dZZ phase in an intermediate regime between the FM and ZZ phases.

 A significant difference between the two mean-field approaches emerges when considering the dZZ phase.
-Within the $s$-SBMFT, we have been unable to find a self-consistent dZZ solution.
-This may be attributed to the fact that each spin is ferromagnetically coupled to all three nearest neighbors in the dZZ phase similar to the FM case.
-In contrast, the $g$-SBMFT formulation introduced here allows for linear combinations of singlet and triplet components in both pairing and hopping channels, thereby significantly enlarging the variational space.
-This extension enables a self-consistent energetically stable dZZ solution occurring in a narrow parameter range between the FM and ZZ phases.
-These findings are consistent with recent DMRG studies performed on long cylinders~\cite{jiang_quantum_2023} and our ED calculations as discussed below.
+Within SBMFT, we have been unable to find a self-consistent dZZ solution.
+This may be attributed to the fact that, in the dZZ phase, each spin is FM coupled to all three nearest neighbors, similarly to the FM case.
+In contrast, the gSBMFT formulation introduced here allows for linear combinations of singlet and triplet components in both pairing and hopping channels, thereby significantly enlarging the variational space.
+This extension enables a self-consistent and energetically stable dZZ solution, occurring in a narrow parameter range between the FM and ZZ phases.
+These findings are consistent with recent DMRG studies performed on long cylinders~\cite{jiang_quantum_2023} as well as with our ED calculations discussed below.